shawngraham/hist3812-f22/content/syllabus/assessment.md

 - All of the research and process notes should be provided, showing the evolution of the project from initial concept through to submitted 'thing'.
 These can be text files in mardown format, in a subfolder of the repo.
 - There should be a game design document (or similar).
 - There should be a paradata document that situates what the experience is trying to do: use the HPS framework (or adapt it) to the situation.

-An empty example Github repository with all of these elements is available [here](#).

 The unessay will be assessed on how compelling and effective it is (following Paul Daniel O'Donnell):